abhishek1551/Exploratory-Data-Analysis/README.md

-This repo is for EDA's.
+This repo contains EDA's and ML stuff.